-Did I hear birds chirping?
+Do you hear birds chirping?
 Signs of spring often inspire new beginnings and getting rid of the old.
-Let’s see if we can find some unhealthy items to clean out to make room for all your healthy habits.
-If you have been working on your healthy lifestyle through the winter, you have been cutting out inflammatory foods like soy, dairy, gluten, and of course your allergies.
-These are great places to start but are there still unhealthy items taking up space in your kitchen?
+Let’s look at some unhealthy items to clean out to make room for all your new healthy habits.
+If you’ve been working on your healthy lifestyle through the winter, you’ve been cutting out inflammatory foods like soy, dairy, gluten, and your food allergies.
+These are great places to start, but are some unhealthy items still taking up space in your kitchen?
 It’s time to find out!

-Let’s clean out some items and make space for keeping your lifestyle healthy!
+Let’s clean out some items and make space for a healthy lifestyle!

 Spring Clean these 6 Items to Ditch for a Healthy Kitchen and a Healthier Lifestyle